Lamb meatballs with barberries, dried figs, yogurt, and herbs

 5 oz dried figs, halved or quartered

-1 cup yogurt, whisked smooth
+1 cup yoghurt, whisked smooth

-1 cup mixed fresh herbs including mint, dill, cilantro and basil
+1 cup mixed fresh herb,s including mint, dill, cilantro and basil

 1/2 teaspoon dried tarragon